andreigi/oliodigest/_posts/2021-06-09-This-is-how-I-should-think-post-May-dump.md

 the medical procedure.

 Anyway, the funny thing is: I am upset because of losses I can't see or feel.
 The coins were just in storage, not making money or not being used for trading.
 I don't physically feel the loss.
-It is because I don't use it or do I plan to spend it.
+It is because I don't use it **or do I plan to spend it**.

 All the same, even if there was no market crash, I still wouldn't touch the coins unless we reach the desired price.